 Comedy/drama in two acts by Bernard Slade, premiered at the Brooks Atkinson Theatre, New York (US), March 13, 1975, produced by Morton Gottlieb, directed by Gene Saks, featuring Charles Grodin and Ellen Burstyn (who subsequently starred with Alan Alda in the movie version of the play).

-Yes, the writer is Canadian by birth alone, and no, the setting and characters are not Canadian at all, but if only for the dozens of times this two-hander has been presented in cash-strapped Canadian mainstream, summer and amateur houses, in French and English, the work is archetypically Canadian.
+Yes, the writer is Canadian by birth, and no, the setting and characters are not Canadian at all, but if only for the dozens of times this two-hander has been presented in cash-strapped Canadian mainstream, summer and amateur houses, in French and English, the work is archetypically Canadian.

-The story tells of two married people who meet by chance, have a fling and then turn it into an annual affair that lasts for decades; through changing America, including the Vietnam war (and the death of his son, and the hippiness of her protests) and through the ups and downs of each other's marriages.
+The story tells of two married people who meet by chance, have a fling and then turn it into an annual affair that lasts for decades: through changing America, including the Vietnam war (with the death of his son, and her hippy protests), and through the ups and downs of each other's marriages.

-Not a work of genius, but certainly a well-crafted and often funny play.
-Bernard Slade also wrote a sequel to the work, Same Time, Another Year and there is a musical version of the play which has been produced under the title Every Time I See You.
+Same Time, Next Year is not a work of genius, but certainly a well-crafted and often funny play.
+Bernard Slade also wrote a sequel to the work, Same Time, Another Year, and there is a musical version of the play which has been produced under the title Every Time I See You.